 These speakers prove unfussy about placement.
 They work best a little out into the room – we start at around 30cm and experiment – but will still deliver relatively balanced results if not optimally placed.
 Ideally they should sit on rigid stands to get the best sound.
 Thankfully, the Debuts aren’t particularly fussy about angling in towards the listening position, producing a wide, solid sound stage with little work.

 Speakers at this level need to work with a wide range of partnering equipment.
 They’re just as likely to be fed by a budget micro-system as they are quality separates, and so need to be balanced to work well with both.

 Elac's engineers have done a decent though not class-leading job here.
-The B5.2s aren’t quite as forgiving of partnering electronics as either the Q Acoustics 3020is or Dali’s Spektor 2s due to a presentation that leans more towards analysis than smoothness or warmth.
+The B5.2 aren’t quite as forgiving of partnering electronics as either the Q Acoustics 3020i or Dali’s Spektor 2 due to a presentation that leans more towards analysis than smoothness or warmth.
 Any shortcomings of the partnering electronics aren’t hidden, but thankfully, not exaggerated either.
 These speakers merely reflect the quality of the signal fed to them rather than try to sweeten it.

-Move to quality entry-level separates or higher – the Elacs positively sing with the likes of the Marantz PM6006UK (£299) or Rega Brio (£599) with a suitable source – and it becomes clear that these boxes are something special.
+Move to quality entry-level separates or higher – during our testing, the Elacs positively sing with the likes of the Marantz PM6007 or Rega Brio amplifiers with a suitable source – and it becomes clear that these boxes are something special.